 Please take the time to explore our web office.
 Discover all we have to offer.
 We hope you will find the time spent on our website rewarding and informative.
-Dr. Fuchs and his staff are dedicated to providing ways for those we serve to access the information needed to make informed decisions about healthcare in orthopaedic and sports medicine.
+Here at the Centre for Orthopaedics, we are dedicated to providing ways for those we serve to access the information needed to make informed decisions about healthcare in orthopaedic and sports medicine.

 We encourage you to explore our site and learn more about our practice, staff, facilities and treatment options.
-Check out the Patient Education section of our site.
+Check out the Patient Resources section of our site.
 You will find educational materials to help you understand orthopaedic problems and what options for treatment are available in our clinic.